rickb777/expect/README.md

 The eight primary functions above all take the actual value under test as their input.

 Other parameters can also be passed in.
-If any of these other parameters is non-nil (e.g. a non-nil `error`), the assertion will fail and give a corresponding error message.
-This allows, for example, the input to be a function with a multi-value return.
+If any of these other parameters is a non-nil `error`, the assertion will fail and give a corresponding error message.
+Any other parameters are ignored; this includes any nil `error`.

-Note that **Error** is different - it considers the *last* non-nil argument as its actual input.
-Any preceding arguments are ignored.
+**Error** is slightly different - it considers the *last* non-nil `error` as its actual input.
+Any other parameters are ignored; this includes any nil `error`.

+In particular, this allows the input to be a function with a multi-value return.

 ## Assertions